playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 });
 ```

 And promised there was some nebulous benefit for doing so later?
-Well, not it's time to introduce the "why".
+Well, now it's time to introduce the "why".
 When a `FormControl` is being created with an array, the second value for the array is treated as a validator function.

 Let's write a simple validator function to check when the field is filled or not.
 If it's not filled, we can return a string to display to the user that "This field is required".